 Participants in the Hydrogeology Field Course in the Department of Geological and Environmental Sciences at Western Michigan University should be aware of the following information regarding the course structure, grading policies and personal equipment requirements and recommendations.

-- The WMU Hydrogeology Field Course is a series of six one-week modules taught six days per week (Monday through Saturday).
-Classes begin at 8 a.m. each day and will often run into the evening.
+- The WMU Hydrogeology Field Course is a series of six one-week modules typically taught six days per week (Monday through Saturday).
+Classes typically begin at 8 a.m. each day and will often run into the evening.

 - The course will emphasize state-of-the-art techniques for sampling, monitoring and evaluating groundwater systems.
 Particular attention will be paid to contaminated systems, aquifer testing and selected geophysical techniques.

 - Each week counts as one semester hour and can be taken for graduate or undergraduate credit.
-If you are a student in the Department of Geological and Environmental Sciences at WMU, you must take all weeks unless your advisor determines otherwise, given your previous experience.
+If you are a hydrogeology student in the Department of Geological and Environmental Sciences at WMU, you must take all weeks unless your advisor determines otherwise, given your previous experience.